lynnfaraday/aresmush.com/_root/tutorials/config/ranks.md

 The default template for the ranks display (`military_ranks.erb`) shows a side-by-side listing of Officer and Enlisted ranks, suitable for a military game.

 If your game is different, there's also a more generic ranks template (`ranks.erb`).
-You will have to modify the code to use that template, or simply use it as inspiration.
+To use this one, modify the `ranks_template.rb` file's initialize method.
+You'll see code like this:

+        # There are two built-in rank templates - a generic one and one that shows
+        # officer/enlisted ranks side by side
+        super File.dirname(__FILE__) + "/military_ranks.erb"
+        #super File.dirname(__FILE__) + "/ranks.erb"

+Just un-comment the template you want to use, and comment out the other.